Happy Halloween from Submittable! Thanks to everyone that scared us sleepless with rejection horror story submissions.

 I’m embarrassed to admit it now, but it was years before I submitted something somewhere else.

-Please join us next Halloween for more horror.
+Please join us next Halloween for more rejection horror.
 In the meantime, if you write about publishing, creativity, and digital media, we’d love to consider your work.
+Or visit rejection horror past and future.